 Republican NY governor candidate Lee Zeldin was attacked at an event but not injured

-NEW YORK — U.S. Rep. Lee Zeldin, the Republican candidate for New York governor, was attacked by a man who apparently tried to stab him at an upstate event Thursday but the congressman managed to escape uninjured, his campaign said.
+NEW YORK — U.S. Rep. Lee Zeldin, the Republican candidate for New York governor, was assaulted by a man who apparently tried to stab him at an upstate event Thursday but the congressman escaped serious injury.

-Zeldin was giving a speech when a man climbed onstage and appeared to begin wrestling with the congressman, said Katie Vincentz, a spokesperson for his campaign.
-A video of the event in Perinton posted on Twitter showed the man appearing to grab Zeldin's arm before the two fall to the ground as other people try to intervene.
+"I'm OK," Zeldin said in a statement.
+"Fortunately, I was able to grab his wrist and stop him for a few moments until others tackled him."

 Zeldin's campaign said the attacker was taken into custody and the congressman continued his speech.
 He is challenging incumbent Democratic Gov. Kathy Hochul this November.

-Langworthy said Zeldin had "just a little scrape" but it wasn't what anyone would consider an injury.
-The chair said he was told that Zeldin's running mate, former New York Police Department Deputy Inspector Alison Esposito, was there and among those who helped to subdue the man.
+Deputy Brendan Hurley, the Monroe County Sheriff's Office spokesperson, gave a statement to the Rochester Democrat and Chronicle that said the office "is aware of an incident at the speech of gubernatorial candidate Zeldin this evening.
+A suspect is in custody and Major Crimes is investigating."

+Messages seeking information from the Monroe County District Attorney's Office were not immediately returned, and phone messages were left with the county's emergency dispatch.

-Langworthy is calling on Hochul to issue a security detail for Zeldin to protect him on the campaign trail.
+Langworthy called on Hochul to issue a security detail for Zeldin to protect him on the campaign trail.

 "This could have gone a lot worse.
 This could have really ended in a horrible way tonight and this is unacceptable," he said.